IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 b.
 Environment name

-C. Template id: vm_template_id or Template name in "Template Shared" folder
+C. Template id: vm_template_id

+D. vm_template_folder: template-shared, template-user or templates

 You will be sent a response once move to production is completed.